 There are organisations out there that can help.
 Here are places you can contact if you are feeling unsafe or having a hard time at home:

-50808 is a free 24/7 text service, providing everything from a calming chat to immediate support for people going through mental health or emotional crisis – big or small.
+If you need emotional support at any time, our free, 24/7 text support service Text About It is there to help.
 From breakups, abuse or bullying to anxiety, depression and suicidal feelings, our Crisis Volunteers are available 24/7 for anonymous text conversations.
 Our aim is to provide immediate support in the short term and connect people to resources that will help them in the future.

 - Get anonymous support 24/7 with our text message support service